virtualandy/otel-simple-example/README.md

 ## Using this Repo

-Run the `TBD` branch to run without any otel.
+- Run the `getting-started` branch to run without any otel.
-Run the `otel-with-stdout` branch to run and have the otel exported to stdout
+- Run the `otel-with-stdout` branch to run and have the otel exported to stdout.
+The output will be noisy so we'll want something better.
+- Run the `otel-with-viz` branch to run with OpenTelemetry traces (and metrics).
+See below for more.

 ### Visualizing Traces with Jaeger